stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 A first step is to define a shippable entity that aggregates a given release of a given software.
 This shippable entity is what we call package.
 You can ship it in two forms:

-- *source*: you make available the source code, and who gets it has to compile it yourself.
+- **source**: you take the source code, put it in a zip or tar.gz, and who gets it has to compile it by himself.
-- *binary*: you compile the code, publish the compiled, and who gets it uses it directly.
+- **binary**: you compile the code, publish the compiled stuff, and who gets it uses it directly with no additional fuss.

-There are a bunch of caveats and asterisks and "wait, isn't python interpreted" things I won't detail for now, see above.
-The take home message is that there are two possible packaging strategies to target your audience.

-Of course with the need of packaging come the need for tools for it, specifically:
+Of course with the need of packaging come the need for tools for it, specifically for the following tasks:

-- create the shippable package
+- create the shippable package (what I called **build** above)
-- publish the shippable package so that it can be obtained by others
+- publish the shippable package somewhere so that it can be obtained by others
 - download and install the shippable package
 - handle dependencies.
 What if package A needs package B to run?
 What if package A may or may not need package B to run depending on what and how you